Massive winter storm set to slam Northeast with heavy snow, strong winds

 •Deadly cold: At least 12 people in the US have died this week in cold-related deaths, officials said.
 Six deaths were reported in Wisconsin, four in Texas, one in North Dakota and one in Missouri.

-•The US Senate canceled voting on Thursday so lawmakers could leave ahead of the storm.

-•Rare snow sightings: Parts of the Southeast saw ice-laden palm trees and snow-dusted beaches.
-For many, it was their first-ever sight of snow.
+•Rare snow sightings: Some areas of Charleston, South Carolina, saw more than 5 inches of snow Wednesday.
+In Tallahassee, Florida there was less than an inch of snow but for many, it was their first-ever sight of snow.

-•Storm moves north: After the Southeast had freezing rain, sleet and snow on Wednesday, the specter of the storm led to school closures and left store shelves empty in Northeastern states.

-In Connecticut, where the storm is expected to hit after midnight, Gov. Dan Malloy urged motorists to stay off roads if possible.
+In Connecticut, where the storm is expected to hit Thursday Gov. Dan Malloy urged motorists to stay off roads if possible.
 The forecast calls for a minimum of six inches of snow and winds up to 50 mph, potentially hindering utility repairs should power lines go down.

 "We cannot and will not order people up in trucks to fix lines when the winds are too high," Malloy said.